 In the 1920s, a disease was causing lambs to starve and die in lush pasture on the plains known as Morton Mains, near Invercargill.
 Scientist Donald Frederick Sandys Wunsch diagnosed it as cobalt deficiency in the soil.
 The problem was solved by spreading superphosphate with added cobalt on the pasture.

-The biggest early problem for farmers was rabbits.
-They had become established in the sand dunes between Invercargill and Riverton/Aparima in the 1860s, and by the early 1880s had spread throughout the province.
+The biggest early problem for farmers was rabbits, which had become established in the sand dunes between Invercargill and Riverton/Aparima in the 1860s, and spread throughout the province by the early 1880s.
 The carrying capacity of one Southland farm fell from 50,000 to 20,000 sheep.
-The plague eased in the 1890s, although it recurred in the early 1920s.
+The plague eased in the 1890s, but recurred in the early 1920s.

 Drainage and lime